 According to a new study, most college students are basically unable to handle real-world life.
 Not surprising, but very disturbing.

 The NCAA has banned Indian names and mascots at postseason events.
 One question: if a given people group (tribe, in this case) is not offended by the use of its name and/or likeness by a college athletic department, but outsiders without any ties to that group deem the group’s name, itself, to be “hostile or abusive,” is our society actually moving in a positive direction?

 In case you haven’t heard, the Montgomery County (Maryland) Public Schools tried to implement a sex education curriculum that endorses homosexuality as a normal and amoral (not “immoral,” “amoral”) lifestyle choice.
 Whether or not one agrees with that proposal, the fact is that the school system gets its facts wrong and makes theological arguments – including making statements about the proper interpretation of the Bible and other religious texts and endorsing specific religious groups over others – in the proposed course materials.
 Eugene Volokh does a good job explaining the problems.

 Kids used to study History, Geography, and Western Civ.
 Well before the time I hit middle school, though, we switched over to Social Studies, which presumably is supposed to evoke the idea of sociology.
-My main memories of social studies were obscure listings of the principal exports of a handful of African countries, a few […]

 A college student in California, writing a paper for an English class about the history of Christianity in the United States, used the word “God” (big ‘G’), and was failed for it.
 Her professor said that it (the use of a big ‘G’, as opposed to vague references to a “Christian god”, apparently) “would offend others in class.”